react-native-netinfo/react-native-netinfo/README.md

 Node v16 is the minimum required node version - `AbortController` is only present in stable versions of node from v16 on

 ## Migrating from the core `react-native` module
 This module was created when the NetInfo was split out from the core of React Native.
-To migrate to this module you need to follow the installation instructions above and then change you imports from:
+To migrate to this module you need to follow the installation instructions above and then change your imports from:

 ```javascript
 import { NetInfo } from "react-native";